-As part of the semester long Year 7 performing arts course, students undertake a variety of class activities and two performances.
-Their first presentation is a Greek Theatre task.
+As part of the semester long year 7 performing arts course, students undertake a variety of class activities and two performances.
+Their first presentation is a Greek theatre task.
 This is a group activity which involves scripting and performing a Greek legend in the style of the Greek theatre.
-The second opportunity to perform for year 7 students is a class Melodrama at the “Year Seven Showcase” performances, to which Yr 6 students, as part of their transition program, and parents and families are invited, and which is held at the end of each semester in conjunction with the Music department.
+The second opportunity to perform for year 7 students is a class Melodrama at the “Year 7 Showcase” performances, to which year 6 students, as part of their transition program, and parents and families are invited, and which is held at the end of each semester in conjunction with the Music department.

 Lastly, the school has a lunchtime Drama group for students who love to perform.
 Since its inception, the group has competed in The Mansfield Arts’ Council ‘One Act Play’ competition presenting original plays and for those who are really brave, monologues.

 In 2021 we will be running our first school production of Footloose.
 All students from years 7-12 are invited to audition with various performances taking place in March 2021!